mzivic7/spectroterm/README.md

-  --green GREEN         8bit ANSI color code for green part of bar --orange ORANGE       8bit ANSI color code for orange part of bar --red RED             8bit ANSI color code for red part of bar --sample-rate SAMPLE_RATE
+  --green GREEN         8bit ANSI color code for green part of bar --orange ORANGE       8bit ANSI color code for orange part of bar --red RED             8bit ANSI color code for red part of bar --pipewire-fix        pipewire only, connect to output with custom loopback device.
+This
+                        prevents headsets from switching to 'handsfree' mode, which is mono and has lower audio quality.
+Usually sound must be playing in order for this to work
+  --print-pipewire-node
+                        will print currently used pipewire node to monitor sound, then exit --pipewire-node-id PIPEWIRE_NODE_ID
+                        ID of custom pipewire node to use.
+Set this to preferred node if spectroterm is launched before any soud is reproduced.
+Effective only whith --pipewire-fix.
+Use 'pw-list -o' to get list of available nodes, or use --print-pipewire-node --sample-rate SAMPLE_RATE
                         loopback device sample rate --sample-size SAMPLE_SIZE